redwanhuq/campaign-critic/README.md

    3. [Developing a machine learning strategy](https://github.com/redwanhuq/campaign-critic/blob/master/prototyping/prototyping-machine_learning.ipynb)
 - Web app based on Bootstrap (front-end) and Flask (back-end), containing the trained model, scaler, and $n$-gram vectorizer (found in the [application](https://github.com/redwanhuq/campaign-critic/tree/master/application) folder).
 - Two Python modules used by the Jupyter notebooks in this repo:
-   1. `feature_engineering.py` contains all functions used for engineering meta features
+   1. `feature_engineering.py` contains all functions used for engineering structural (meta) features
    2. `prediction_results.py` contains all functions used for constructing the suggestions bar graph

 ## Summary and what's next
 I designed CampaignCritic to help Kickstarter creators struggling with writing a project description, as well as creators who just want to maximize their chances.
-However, my hope is that by using CampaignCritic, creators will develop better project descriptions that are more convincing, thus enabling a richer crowdfunding scene and perhaps, more frequent innovations from everyday folks.
+However, my hope is that by using CampaignCritic, creators will develop better project descriptions that are more convincing, thus enabling a richer crowdfunding scene and perhaps more frequent innovations from everyday folks.

 Given more time, I'd love to incorporate the funding goal, the pledge structure, image quality and text content inside images in the feature space to improve the model's performance and provide additional knobs that creator's could realistically turn to tweak their project's description and further increase their chances.